 The Lighthouse VPN certificate and client certificates validity periods should be no greater than the CA certificate used to issue them.
 The existing certificate validity periods can be seen by running the show sub-command and the pre-configured defaults by using the --defaults option.

-Lighthouse will automatically process scheduled certificate updates daily at 1 AM Lighthouse system time.
-Under normal circumstances there is no requirement to run cert_manage run manually.
+Lighthouse automatically processes scheduled certificate updates daily at 1 AM Lighthouse system time.
+Under normal circumstances there is no requirement to manually run cert_manage run.